duhbleA/KeepassNativeSearch/README.md

 <img src="https://user-images.githubusercontent.com/6903107/207168016-85d0dd16-1f3b-4d42-9d37-0e0d5a596ead.png" width="275" height="50"/>

 ## Overview
-KeePassNativeSearch is a Flow Launcher Plugin that enables querying a local KeePass database for its contents directly from the search menu.
+KeepassNativeSearch is a Flow Launcher Plugin that enables querying a local KeePass database for its contents directly from the search menu.

 ## Features